SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/overview.md

 {% hint style="warning" %}
 **Please note!**
-Different reports show different objects to select as well as different filters to adjust.
+Different reports show different objects to select and different filters to adjust.
 {% endhint %}

 In the example given, **the Selection step for the Permissions Matrix report shows Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites to select**.